perrybutler/rapidjs/README.md

 ##The Endless Frontier

 Despite all of these options, technology is advancing so quickly that I'd say half of the frameworks listed above will become obsolete in the next 2 years if they haven't already.
-Regardless of hype words, we are on the cusp of "Web 3.0" and moving into "Web 4.0" where our desktop OS and apps are making a full migration to the web; it's something I've been pushing for years through my research and developments with Nest and Rapid.js.
+Regardless of hype words, we are on the cusp of "Web 3.0" with web components finally becoming all the rage, and we're transitioning into "Web 4.0" soon where our desktop OS and apps will make a full migration to the web; it's something I've been pushing for years through my research and developments with Nest and Rapid.js.

 In the near future we are also looking at separating apps from their data, which enables users to own their data and store it where they want.
 We will start hearing more about "serverless apps" and the "unhosted" movement, which means apps are not strongly coupled to a backend server or require no server at all, freeing developers from the goliath clutches of comparatively numerous SaaS providers.
 We will start seeing apps use distributed and peer-to-peer technologies, incorporating truly portable widgets (web components) and data from numerous sources, without relying on a central server.
 Regardless of what you call this - "decentralization", "distributed computing", "private cloud", "serverless", "unhosted", "peer-to-peer" - it is happening right now.